appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ### Add Rich Call Data (RCD) Claims API

-The Rich Call Data (RCD) Claim Agent uses this API to add RCD claims to the SE’s Claim Graph.
-The RCD data is linked to the SE’s telephone numbers, and the event is logged in the Transparency Log.
+The Rich Call Data (RCD) Claim Agent uses this API to add RCD claims to the SE's Claim Graph.
+The RCD data is linked to the SE's telephone numbers, and the event is logged in the Transparency Log.

 Endpoint:
 POST /na/entity/{entity_id}/rcd